 [Note: Mark-up is for the benefit of those who reviewed an earlier version]

-(Question: Who would the communication come from? (, )
+(Question: Who would the communication come from?
+(CCMA and representative fund organizations; regulators, although it’s unclear how quickly this could be achieved))

 Dear Fund Manufacturer:

-Re: Request Clarity by March 31, 2024 re Mutual & Segregated Funds, Other Going to T+1
+Re: Request Clarity by March 31, 2024 re Mutual and Segregated Funds Going to T+1

 For several reasons, the change from T+2 to T+1 is much more complicated than past efforts to shorten the settlement cycle and so we want to remove as much uncertainty as possible as soon as possible.
 For this reason, and in the interests of investors, dealers, and advisors, we’re asking fund manufacturers, especially those that process products through Fundserv, to: